uclaacm/react-native-course/03-github-first-steps/README.md

 Good question!
 Github is very similar to Google Drive, but it has the added benefit of tracking history.
 Think of uploading a a photo to Google Drive, you'll know who modified the image and at what time.
 With code, however, we need our history to be more *granular*.
 It's not enough to know when a file changed, programmers want to know when specific lines change and who changed those lines (think of how easy it was to break your html by just omitting a closing bracket).

-This detail also allows programmers to create a rich history about the creation of their code: if I update lines 3 through 10 on a carrot-cake.js on Matt's birthday at 10:00 a.m.
-Pacific Time, a programmer 20 years down the line can see that specific update I wrote.
+This detail also allows programmers to create a rich history about the creation of their code: if Evan updates lines 3 through 10 on a carrot-cake.js on Matt's birthday at 10:00 a.m.
+Pacific Time, a programmer 20 years down the line can see that specific update Evan wrote.
 We call this creation of history through small updates (or *commits* in Github jargon) version control.

 **Github is a place to collaborate**